elicia4/linux_notes/commands/cut.md

 # The `cut` command

-Notes taken on the "Linux Crash Course - The `cut` Command" video by LearnLinuxTV.
+These are notes on [this
+video](https://www.youtube.com/watch?v=GYP2T34v56E), documentation, and the Internet.

 [***Table of Contents***](/README.md)

-`cut` - remove sections from each line of files.
+`cut` - remove sections from each line of files. `cut` can be used with multiple arguments.

 Let's create a simple files to work with: